AnthonySwain/o2tunerRecipes/ParticleSpecificMaps/README.md

 ## Prerequisites
 The AliceO2 build (O2pdgspecific) with the modified stepping function can be found here: https://github.com/AnthonySwain/AliceO2/tree/ParticleSpecificMaps.
 The relevant readme is found in the "Steer" directory.

-The macros found in this repo - https://github.com/AnthonySwain/AliceO2MacroDev - are used throughout.
+The macros found in this repo - https://github.com/AnthonySwain/AliceO2MacroDev - are used as a submodule. .
 The filepaths in the config files may (will) need changing to point towards the macros found in this repo.
+You will need to run:
+git submodule init
+git submodule update

 Some optimisations make use of voxelmaps made using VecGeom - https://gitlab.cern.ch/VecGeom/VecGeom/-/blob/89a05d148cc708d4efc2e7b0eb6e2118d2610057/VecGeom/base/FlatVoxelHashMap.h#L207